Reynold Ruffins: Biography

 Ruffins attended the High School of Music & Art in New York City and Cooper Union.
-While still a student at Cooper Union he, Seymour Chwast, Milton Glaser, and Edward Sorel, formed Design Plus, a short-lived studio.
+While a student at Cooper Union he co-founded Design Plus with Seymour Chwast, Milton Glaser, and Edward Sorel.
+It was a short-lived venture.
 After graduation the collaborative partnership evolved and in 1954, he co-founded Push Pin Studios with fellow Cooper graduates Glaser, Sorel, and Chwast.
-In 1963, after leaving Push Pin, Ruffins founded another design studio with Simms Taback, a partnership which lasted for more than thirty years.
+In 1963, after leaving Push Pin, Ruffins co-founded another design studio with Simms Taback, a partnership which lasted for more than thirty years.
 Commercial clients included IBM, AT&T, Coca-Cola, CBS, Pfizer, the New York Times, Time Life, Fortune, Gourmet Magazine, and the U.S. Post Office.

 Ruffins entered the field of children's book illustration in 1969, and throughout the 1970s and early 1980s he frequently collaborated with writer Jane Sarnoff.

 In 1991, Ruffins teamed with Whoopi Goldberg and Herbie Hancock to produce "Koi and the Kola Nuts," a highly praised video for children which was part of Rabbit Ears Productions' We All Have Tales series.

 Ruffins died at home on Sunday July 11, 2021, surrounded by family.
 He lived in Sag Harbor, New York; his wife Joan died in 2013.